-Australia wants the refugees and migrants detained and resettled off its shores.
+Australia wants them detained and resettled off its shores.
 Most of Europe wants Turkey to keep the 2.5 million refugees it is hosting there, and is willing to give financial incentives to make it happen.

-According to the UN's refugee agency , after Syria, most refugees come from Afghanistan (2.4 million) - with the majority ending up in Iran and Pakistan, where they are vulnerable to abuse , exploitation and deportation .
+According to the UN's refugee agency , after Syria, most refugees come from Afghanistan (2.4 million) - most of whom end up in Iran and Pakistan, where they are vulnerable to abuse , exploitation and deportation .

 It is too soon to say whether Obama's summit will mean the international community has met the challenge of the refugee issue, said Josephine Liebl, who leads Oxfam's UK policy and advocacy on humanitarian crisis.

-Employing the same pay-to-play strategy he used at last year’s UN General Assembly, when he called member states to the mat for peacekeeping pledges, Obama drew 52 nations and organisations into the room on Tuesday.
+Employing the same pay-to-play strategy he used at last year’s UNGA, when he called member states to the mat for peacekeeping pledges, Obama drew 52 nations and organisations into the room on Tuesday.

-Although the 2015 peacekeeping summit seemed to yield significant pledges for peacekeeping troops, equipment and other support, fulfilment has been an issue.
+Although the 2015 peacekeeping summit seemed to yield significant pledges for peacekeeping troops, equipment and other support, fulfillment has been an issue.

 The bulk of the 47 countries making pledges in 2015 have failed thus far to meet those obligations.